AgoraIO-Community/app-builder-core/Readme.md

 1. Clone the repo

 2. Navigate into project directory and run:

    ```
    npm run dev-setup -- meeting
    npm run dev-setup -- live-streaming
    npm run dev-setup -- voice-chat
    npm run dev-setup -- audio-livecast
    ```

+   By default, the setup will pick the dark theme. for light theme setup, add light keyword at the end of command

+   `npm run dev-setup -- meeting light`

    This command will automatically set everything up for development

 To build react sdk using esbuild,